-Members have been centrally concerned with the severe financial difficulties that some claimants were and continue to be exposed to because of the introduction of Universal Credit.
+Throughout the review, Members were centrally concerned with the severe financial difficulties some claimants were and continued to be exposed to because of the introduction of Universal Credit.
 Members recounted some of the hardships that claimants and their families had approached them with, and stressed the importance of the role Ashfield District Council and partners must take in supporting claimants.